 To compile with the local version your EMBOSS ./configure line should now read:-

-./configure --with-pngdriver=/home/joe/local
+./configure --with-pngdriver=/usr/local

-flags.
+A) There are the --without-pngdriver and --with-pngdriver=dir flags.
 Did you try them?
 If the libraries are in /opt/png/lib then set "dir" to /opt/png i.e. one level above the "lib" directory.

-Make sure you have cvs on your system Then log into the cvs server at 'open-bio.org' as: user 'cvs' with password 'cvs'.
+Make sure you have cvs on your system.
+Then log into the cvs server at 'open-bio.org' as: user 'cvs' with password 'cvs'.

-cvs -d :pserver:cvs@cvs.open-bio.org:/home/repository/emboss login
+cvs -d :pserver:cvs@cvs.open-bio.org:/home/repository/emboss login The password is 'cvs'

 To checkout the EMBOSS source code tree, put yourself in a local directory just above where you want to see the EMBOSS directory created.
 For example if you wanted EMBOSS to be seen as /home/joe/src/emboss... then cd into /home/joe/src then checkout the repository by typing: